dojo/docs/dojo/getComputedStyle.rst

 Note also that this method is expensive.
 Wherever possible, reuse the returned object.
 Use the dojo.style() method for more consistent (pixelized) return values.

-Since 1.7 it is an alias of style.getComputedStyle in dojo/dom-style.
+Since dojo 1.7, dojo.getComputedStyle has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of style.getComputedStyle in dojo/dom-style.

 =====
 Usage